CLI parsing with CmdArgs.Explicit

 coupled to the way you name your data structures.
 For all these reasons, I’ve

-decided to rewrite the CLI from scratch, using CmdArgs.Explicit
+decided to rewrite the CLI from scratch, using CmdArgs.Explicit, a pure,

 You should read the following with the documentation and hammertime’s main in tabs somewhere.